chgc/openfga/README.md

 - ✅ Used in production by [Auth0 FGA](https://auth0.com/fine-grained-authorization) since December 2021
 - ⚠️ Memory storage adapter is **for development only**
-- 🗄 Supported storage: PostgreSQL 14+, MySQL 8, SQLite (beta)
+- 🗄 Supported storage: PostgreSQL 14+, MySQL 8, MariaDB, SQLite (beta)
 - 📘 See [Running in Production](https://openfga.dev/docs/best-practices/running-in-production)

 The OpenFGA team treats **production-impacting issues with highest priority**.